The Pacific Pumas: The Pacific Pumas and the Pacific Alliance

 The Pacific Pumas consist of the founding members of the Pacific Alliance—a trade and integration pact founded in 2012.
 The Pacific Pumas refers both to the individual advancements and opportunities of the four countries and to broader global potential of the four together.
 Thus, the concept encompasses more than simply the Pacific Alliance.

-On February 10, 2014, the Presidents of the four countries met in Cartagena, Colombia for the VIII Summit of the Pacific Alliance, and formally signed agreements eliminating tariffs on 92 percent of internal tariffs.
+On February 10, 2014, the Presidents of the four countries met in Cartagena, Colombia, for the VIII Summit of the Pacific Alliance, and formally signed agreements eliminating tariffs on 92 percent of the trade between them.
 The remaining 8 percent of trade is expected to be gradually liberalized over the next few years, with the majority of this 8 percent covering “sensitive” sectors such as coffee, bananas, and sugar.

 The fact that the Alliance members are not significant trading partners with each other suggests that benefits beyond trade liberalization exist among the four Pumas.
 The Alliance is also dedicated to creating MILA, an integrated stock exchange.

 At the IX Summit of the Pacific Alliance, the topic of potential integration of the Alliance with Mercosur was expected to be breached.
 Such integration would face challenges due to the differences in approach to trade liberalization between the two blocs.